Set your alarm for early on the morning of October 21 to catch some bright shooting stars.

 Photo by Austin Human on Unsplash

-Early (really early!)
-Sunday morning, gaze up for a spectacular meteor show, undisturbed by moonlight.
-Every October, Earth travels through the debris of Halley’s Comet, creating the Orionid meteors.
+Early (really early!) on the morning of October 21, gaze up for a spectacular meteor show.
+Every October, Earth travels through the debris of Halley’s Comet, creating the Orionid meteors, and that Monday is the day.

 More Videos From Sunset